MadhaviG97/sinhala-singers-search-engine/README.md

 ## Advanced features

-- The search engine is capable of performing phrase queries as expected in the assignment given.
+- The search engine is capable of performing phrase queries and keyword search as expected in the assignment given.

 - Users can filter the results by the singer’s genres and birth years.